currenscarcleaningc3/CarCleaning/To-Do-List.md

-# A. Figure out if github allows me to change the title of the tab.
+# A. Change the title of the tab depemding on what page their on

 # B. Add the Mix N Match section of the packages